2Rivers: Sanctions

 In October 2024, it was reported that the Office of Foreign Assets Control were investigating 2Rivers for breaching sanctions relating to the Russian oil price cap.

 Tahir Garayev is sanctioned by the National Security and Defense Council of Ukraine.
 Despite the management buyout, it was reported in September 2024, that Tahir Garayev continues to control 2Rivers.

 Since 17 December 2024, 2Rivers has been under United Kingdom sanctions.
 The UK has also listed Coral Energy, which was the name of 2Rivers before its rebranding in the summer.
 The name change was an attempt to get rid of Coral's reputation as a player in the Russian oil market.
 The office of Prime Minister Keir Starmer said that the companies were "key linchpins in enabling the trading of Putin’s precious oil" and that the sanctions aimed to clamp down on "oil revenues he so desperately needs to fuel his illegal war".

 In January 2025, it became known that representatives of 2Rivers were preparing to meet with representatives of the new US administration in Washington to lobby for the continued unauthorised use of 2Rivers/Coral and the funding of the war in Ukraine.
 It is reported that the lobbying company Qorvis may play an important role in this.

+In December 2025, Altrum Group FZCO (also known as Novus Middle East) which owns the Karimun Oil terminal came under United Kingdom sanctions.

+Lobbying activities

+In April 2026, Ukrainian experts reported that the American lobbying firm Qorvis had been advising and assisting the Dubai-based oil trader 2Rivers (formerly Coral Energy), considered one of the key operators of Russia's "shadow fleet", since mid-2024.

+According to Yevhen Mahda, Executive Director of the Institute of World Politics, Qorvis has been helping 2Rivers establish high-level contacts with U.S. government officials, including representatives of the Office of Foreign Assets Control (OFAC) at the U.S. Department of the Treasury.
+Senior Qorvis leadership, including CEO Matt Lauer and Managing Director Grace Fenstermaker, is reportedly involved in these efforts.

+Ukrainian analysts interpret this lobbying as an attempt to "whitewash" the company's reputation and influence U.S. sanctions policy regarding the shadow fleet, which helps finance Russia's war against Ukraine.
+In January 2025, it was reported that representatives of 2Rivers were preparing meetings with the new U.S. administration in Washington, with Qorvis potentially playing a key role.